Xiaoli1127/GitRepository/simurosot/simurosot_robo_challenge_obstacle_avoidance.md

 There are 6 obstacle randomly located in the ground.

 #### 4.4.
 Scenery 4
-There are 5 obstacle, two at the 1/4 lines, two at the 3/4 lines. one in the half lines and the middle one willrandomly moving along the lines.
+There are 5 obstacle, two at the 1/4 lines, two at the 3/4 lines. one in the half lines and the middle one will randomly moving along the lines.

 ## 5 The 2nd challenge event
 In this event, the obstacle position are NOT given.
-You need to control your robot to avoid the obstacle by usingonly the camera on your robot.
+You need to control your robot to avoid the obstacle by using only the camera on your robot.

 - The event contain four scenery, For each scenery, the team will have three test, the average score will be the final score of the scenery.